LunarianNova/aristurtledev.github.io/README.md

 Aristurtle Logo © 2022-2023 by Christopher Whitley.
 All Rights Reserved.

-Except where otherwise noted, Aristurtle Website Source Code © 2022-2023 by Christopher WHitley is licensed under the MIT License below
+Except where otherwise noted, Aristurtle Website Source Code © 2022-2023 by Christopher Whitley is licensed under the MIT License below

 Begin license text.